 - The Americans with Disabilities Act

 If you were wrongfully terminated when your employer suspected pregnancy or was informed of your pregnancy, you may have the right to pursue a wrongful termination claim against them.
 Our wrongful termination attorneys are here to ensure your rights are protected.
+Hold them accountable for their employment and labor law violations so you can recover the compensation you deserve and protect others from the same unjust treatment.

 Wrongful Termination for Whistleblowing

-Suppose you discover employment law violations or criminal activity at your job and attempt to report your findings to your employer or an official government agency, and are subsequently terminated.
+Suppose you discover employment law violations or criminal activity at your job and attempt to report your findings to your employer or an official government agency and are subsequently terminated.
 In that case, you may have grounds for a wrongful termination suit.

 Examples of retaliation go beyond simple wrongful termination and can include threatening, harassment, intimidation, and discrimination.